knative/docs/docs/install/upgrade-installation-with-operator.md

 ## Before you begin

-Knative Operator maximizes the automation for the upgrade process, all you need to know is the current version of your Knative, and the target version of your Knative.
-You need to know the namespaces for your Knative installation.
-In the following instruction, we use `knative-serving` as the name of the Serving CR && the namespace of Knative Serving and `knative-eventing` as the name of th Eventing CR && the namespace of Knative Eventing.
+Knative Operator maximizes the automation for the upgrade process, all you need to know is the current version of your Knative, the target version of your Knative, and the namespaces for your Knative installation.
+In the following instruction, Knative Serving and the Serving custom resource are installed in the `knative-serving` namespace, and  Knative Eventing and the Eventing custom resource are installed in the `knative-eventing` namespace.

 ### Check the current version of the installed Knative